-UK highlights GDP hit from 'no-deal' Brexit as May courts skeptical lawmakers
+Extreme Brexit could be worse than financial crisis for UK - BoE

 Assuming there was zero net migration from the EU in the future, the hit to the economy would be bigger: 3.9 percent under May’s deal, and 9.3 percent without a deal.

-Wednesday’s report said Britain’s automotive and chemicals sectors faced the biggest potential losses from a no-deal Brexit - more than 20 percent of output.
+The report said Britain’s automotive and chemicals sectors faced the biggest potential losses from a no-deal Brexit - more than 20 percent of output.

-The message from the government was likely to be echoed by the Bank of England, which was due to announce its own shorter-term forecasts for the economy at 1630 GMT.

-Both Hammond and BoE Governor Mark Carney have stressed the importance of a transition period, as included in May’s plan, to ease Britain out of its four-decade membership of the EU.

-The BoE was due later to publish its assessment of the implications of different Brexit scenarios for interest rates and its oversight of the banking sector.

-Carney has warned investors not to count on a cut to borrowing costs in the event of an economic shock, saying it could push up inflation sharply and damage growth.

-Editing by Guy Faulconbridge and Kevin Liffey
+Additional reporting by Andrew MacAskill; Graphic by Lea Desrayaud; Editing by Kevin Liffey